mmansion/UT_FMX_213/SCHEDULE.md

 * Intro to Fusion 360
 * Dimensioning Objects
 * 2D Sketching for 3D Modeling
-* **Assignment for Next Class**
+* ``For Next Class`` bring 3 simple found objects
-  * For next Tuesday, please bring three (3) *SIMPLE* "found objects" to class.
-We will discuss the merits of these objects, and considered  how they can be modeled and fabricated on a 3D printer.
+  * Discuss the merits of these objects, and considered  how they can be modeled and fabricated on a 3D printer.
 You will select 1 of these objects use in Project 1, which we will discuss in class.
-The goal will be to dimension, model and then produce an object as a clone that you can hold in your hand.
-We will compare the results against the original object.
-  * *Tips for selecting objects*
     - Choose objects that are simple in form, and can be modeled as one solid object.
     - Avoid things that need to be produced in parts as much as possible (ok, if you want a challenge!)
     - Consider simple handheld tools, decorative items, jewelry, or functional items like bottles and cups